 Check out the non-game apps

 Because there's good stuff in terms of non or low-interactive experiences already.
 Specifically Within, Allumette, Invasion!
 David Attenborough's First Life VR and Littlstar VR, which has 360-degree videos from Disney, Nat Geo and the Discovery Channel.
+Lots more coming too.

 The PlayStation button gets you out of (almost) anything